reideast/tvshowtracker/README.md

-TV Show Tracker
+## TV Show Tracker

 A web app to keep track of which episodes of TV shows you would like to watch but haven't yet.

+## Features

 Will support copy and paste of show title/episode to search for them via keyboard shortcuts for rapid operation.

+## Extra

-Goals: Automatically update what episodes are available via a web service.
+Automatically update what episodes are available via a web service.